Skip to main content

 Parameters:

-dtype – The new element type for the tensor.
+• dtype (DType ) – The element type of the tensor data.

 Parameters: